singlerider/lorenzotherobot/README.md

-    '!catch'* - Adds Pokemon to Party if Conditions (if Pokemon is Released / An Empty Slot is Available) are Met '!pokemon [username]'- provides information for another users' pokemon party

-    '!party ['members' / position_in_party]' - Displays information about user's party ('members' yields pokemon position and nicknames)([position] yields )
+    '!catch'* - Adds Pokemon to Party if Conditions (if Pokemon is Released / An Empty Slot is Available) are Met '!pokemon [username]'- provides information for another users' pokemon party '!pokemon singlerider' displays party information for the username 'singlerider' '!party ['members' / position_in_party]' - Displays information about user's party ('members' yields pokemon position and nicknames)([position] yields )
     	'!party 5' - yields stats for the 5th spot in your party.
     '!release [position_in_party] [your_username]' - Allows you to release a member of your party with username entered for confirmation